 Vote was nine in favor with one opposing.
 Motion carries.

-Executive Committee Approval
+Executive Session Approval

-April Minutes—discussed redacted section of April minutes and reasons for making confidential discussions about preschool negotiation.
-Discussed pros and cons around as well as the concern that whether we can close a discussion after the meeting has been closed.
-Mary suggested that we make confidential three specific sentences that would disclose information material to ongoing negotiations, but leave the remainder of the topic within the minutes.
+April Minutes—discussed redacted section of April minutes and reasons for making confidential discussions about preschool negotiation, as well as the concern about whether we can close a discussion after the meeting.
+Mary suggested that we make confidential three specific sentences that might disclose confidential information material to ongoing negotiations, but leave the remainder of the topic within the minutes.

-Kathy moved to accept the minutes as amended.
+Cathy moved to accept the minutes as amended.

 Becky seconded the motion.